danibarna/floodGAM/data/processed-data/gamfelt/README.md

 data are characterized by having a long total record length compared to the fine (subdaily) record length, i.e. in these cases, the amount of subdaily data is not below average; rather, the overall record length is extensive.
-The median total record length at stations with less than half the record made up of fine data is 97 years.
+The median total record length at these stations is 97 years.

-## Considerations for the `gamfelt` dataset
+## Considerations when using the `gamfelt` dataset

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->